hoalexander44/MomentumTeamWebsite/Blogs/JoeXuBlog.md

 ### Week 3 - Week 4
 Joe Xu, PPJ 2
+Tasks:

+1. Integrating a dialogue/cutscene system for interactions between characters. : 3 hours
+Total Hours: 3 hours

+#### Sample of work:

+Positives: We discussed a lot on the first meeting and I'm pretty exciting to join team Momentum.
+We clarified on our roles in the team.
+I think we had a great start.
+Negatives: It was hard to catch up on a new game in this short amount of time.
+I think there is still a lot more to learn to understand how the game is working in the current phase.
+Upcoming: Alex is gonna assign tasks for us next week and it will give me a better understanding of my role/job in the team.

 ### Week 4 - Week 5
 Joe Xu, PPJ 3